-One of the top recruits in the nation in 2019, Thibodeaux has lived up to the hype so far.
-While he has a total of 12 sacks and 23.5 tackles for loss over 21 games in his first two seasons, he's been virtually unblockable in two Pac-12 Championship Games with 18 QB pressures, 4.5 TFLs and 3.5 sacks in those two games combined.
+Arguably the top college football recruit in 2019, Thibodeaux has lived up to the hype so far with 12 sacks and 23.5 tackles for loss over 21 games in his first two seasons.
+In a pair of Pac-12 Championship Games, he's been virtually unblockable -- 18 QB pressures, 4.5 TFLs and 3.5 sacks in those two games combined.

 The Bengals (17) ranked last in the NFL in sacks last season.
 Even though they signed Trey Hendrickson to a four-year deal, Carl Lawson (team-high 5.5 sacks) departed via free agency.

-While not nearly as dominant last year as he was in 2019, Stingley's true freshman season was as good as it gets for any defensive back regardless of level of experience.
-Stingley has the size, speed and ball skills to be a top-five pick in 2022 (or whenever he declares).
+Although not as dominant last year as he was in 2019, Stingley's true freshman season was as good as it gets for any defensive back regardless of level of experience.
+When the Detroit Lions selected Jeffery Okudah third overall in 2019, ESPN's Ryan Clark said that some coaches agreed with him that Stingley "would've been the number one cornerback drafted in that draft" at only 18 years old.
+Given his elite combination of size, speed and ball skills, Stingley will be a top-five pick in 2022 (or whenever he declares).

-Even though the Jets signed Carl Lawson in free agency, you can never have too many pass-rushers.
+The Giants got a nice value with Azeez Ojulari falling to the middle of Round 2 in the 2021 NFL Draft and add to their pass rush here with Jackson.
 While not as productive in a shortened 2020 campaign, Jackson led USC in sacks (5.5) and TFLs (11.5) as a true freshman in 2019 and has the traits to become a top-five pick.

 Before his announcement to return to school, Olave was often listed in 2021 first-round mock drafts.
-By returning to school, Olave has a chance to be the first receiver off the board in 2022.
-Olave isn't the biggest receiver (6-1, 188), but he is an outstanding route runner and one of his reasons for returning is to improve his play strength.
-"That's one reason why I came back.
-I feel like I could have gotten a lot stronger in the weight room.
-Try to play with more strength," Olave said recently (via Eleven Warriors).
+By returning to school, Olave has a chance to become the first receiver off the board in 2022.
+Olave isn't the biggest receiver (6-1, 188), but he is one of the best route-runners in college football and has outstanding hands and speed.

 Mock Draft Databases: